3 Characteristics (and Examples) of Great Teacher Job Descriptions

 The purpose of a job description is not just to outline a particular position’s main duties and responsibilities, but to inspire candidates to apply and become engaged with the district’s mission.
 When candidates feel a connection through your district from the moment they see your job posting, you’ll find you have higher-quality applicant pools, greater employee engagement and less turnover.

 So, make your job descriptions work for you: write them in a way that speaks to what job-seekers are looking for.
 Explain what you’re looking for in a candidate, and give them a taste of why your district is a great place to work.
-And don’t forget to include your district’s mission statement: TNTP found that 53 percent of teachers were attracted to their school because of the organization’s philosophy and mission.
+And don’t forget to include your district’s mission statement: The New Teacher Project (TNTP) found that 53 percent of teachers were attracted to their school because of the organization’s philosophy and mission.

 Great job postings put your best foot forward.